botbreeder/what-the-matrix-is/README.md

 ## Syntax

+I like OpenDDL's way to emphasize the type of everything.
+Every value has to be written in its type-container, even simple things like `string { "foo" }`.

+> Each unit of data in an OpenDDL file has an explicitly specified type, and this eliminates ambiguity and fragile inferencing methods that can impact the integrity of the data.

+There's an exception though, in properties:

+> The type of the property’s value must be specified by some external source of information such as a schema or the implementation of the derivative format.

+### Building on it

 What OpenDDL lacks is a functional, or procedural, notation.
 I can't see a better candidate than prefixed s-expressions.

 ```